About Us

 Prevention Agenda Priorities and Disparity

-This document serves as the Community Health Needs Assessment, Implementation Strategy, Community Health Improvement Plan, and Community Service Plan (hereinafter, collectively known as “the Plan”) for Columbia and Greene Counties for the three-year period beginning 2022 and ending in 2024.
-As such, it identifies the Priorities from the 2019-2024 Prevention Agenda that will be the focus of collaborative community health improvement activities in these counties during this period.
+This document serves as the Community Health Needs Assessment, Implementation Strategy, Community Health Improvement Plan, and Community Service Plan (hereinafter, collectively known as “the Plan”) for Columbia and Greene Counties for the six-year period beginning 2025 and ending in 2030.
+As such, it identifies the Priorities from the 2025-2030 Prevention Agenda that will be the focus of collaborative community health improvement activities in these counties during this period.
 These are as follows:

 Data Reviewed to Identify Priorities